chujimmy/chujimmy/README.md

 Hi!
 I'm Jimmy (He/Him)

-- 💼 Currently working at [MeilleursAgents](https://www.meilleursagents.com/) MeilleursAgents as a backend engineer
+- 💼 Currently working at [MeilleursAgents](https://www.meilleursagents.com/) as a backend engineer
-- 👷 I’m currently working on TBC
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/chujimmy1/)

 <br/>